granthverma/15-Days-React-Journey/readme.md

     return(

-        <> //fragment components  its only one component its way we use
+        <> //fragment components  its only one component beacause we use

          <h2> Second Components</h2>